kuiperzone/PupNet-Deploy/README.md

     Example: DotnetProjectPath = Source

     ** DotnetPublishArgs **
     Optional arguments supplied to 'dotnet publish'.
-Do NOT include '-r' (runtime), app version, or '-c' (configuration) here as they will be added (i.e. via AppVersionRelease).
-Typically you want as a
+Do NOT include '-r' (runtime), or '-c' (configuration) here as they will be added according to command line arguments.
+Typically you want as a minimum:
-    minimum: '-p:Version=${APP_VERSION} --self-contained true'.
+    '-p:Version=${APP_VERSION} --self-contained true'.
 Additional useful arguments include:
     '-p:DebugType=None -p:DebugSymbols=false -p:PublishSingleFile=true -p:PublishReadyToRun=true
     -p:PublishTrimmed=true -p:TrimMode=link'.
 Note.
 This value may use macro variables.
 Use 'pupnet --help macro' for reference.
 See: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish